Weserfahrt/weserfahrt.github.io/_posts/1000-01-05-beschreibung_tag5.md

 ---

-Ruhetag in der Rattenfängerstadt Hameln, ca. 20 Minuten Fußweg bis zur Stadtmitte, sehr sehenswert, zahlreiche Bauten der Weser-Renaissance, Interessante Stadtführung
+Ruhetag in Hameln mit Kulturprogramm